Institute Woods, Rogers Refuge, Princeton Battlefield

 Our detailed 3.6 mile hike guide below has directions and the swinging bridge is marked with a red star on our Institute Woods Interactive Map.

-We’ve had requests for a shorter version that goes directly to the swinging bridge so we’ve created a 2.2 mile round-trip loop option.
+We’ve had requests for a shorter version that goes directly to the swinging bridge so we’ve created a 2.2 mile round-trip option.

 Hike Directions for 3.6 mile version: